match-ROS/match_mobile_robotics/docs/index.md

-## Mobile robotics at the Institute for Assembly Technology
+# Mobile robotics at the Institute for Assembly Technology
-This websides contains useful documentation, sources and explanations for working with mobile robots.
+This website contains useful documentation, sources and explanations for working with mobile robots.